doytsujin/vim-book/README.md

 * Customizing and Extending Vim

 Learn how to be a better developper by using better tools.

+##Why this book
+It took me time to collect enough resources and understanding to put all the pieces I knew about Vim together.

+The book I read where much too long and did not help me to start using Vim efficiently.
+We know the learning curve is steep, some say it's more like a wall than a slope.
+So this book is itended to give you all you need to use Vim quickly in an efficient way if you are a programmer or text writer.

+The idea is to help you master the basics of Vim, understand how you can use Git, the command line, Docker, use resources on the network without leaving Vim.
+Because, this the key point if you want to be more productive.

+Once this step (waypoint) is reached, you will want to understand Vim deeper, and want to program it in order to make it suit all your needs.
+At this point, you will enjoy working with the keyboard only, having a clear map of all the keys etc... in your mind.

 #What is Vi ? what is Vim?